-- 13. The final report shall be filed in the teacher's personnel file at the School District office.
+- 12. The teacher shall have the right to submit to the evaluator a written commentary on the report which shall be filed with all copies of the report, provided such commentary is received within ten (10) days of the filing of the final report. - 13.
+The final report shall be filed in the teacher's personnel file at the School District office.
 A copy shall be given to the teacher at the time of filing.
-One additional copy may be retained for a reasonable period of time by the author (in strict confidence) for his/her record.
+One additional copy may be retained for a reasonable period of time by the author (in strict confidence) their record.
 No other copies of the report shall be filed except as provided in the School Act and Regulations. - 14.
 Nothing in this section limits the right of appropriate supervisory staff to make classroom visitations for the purpose of supervision. - 15.
-Nothing in this process limits the right of the Superintendent or designate to exercise his/her discretion in supervising and advising regarding instruction consistent with the School Act and Regulations. - 16.
+Nothing in this process limits the right of the Superintendent or designate to exercise their discretion in supervising and advising regarding instruction consistent with the School Act and Regulations. - 16.
 Nothing in this article of the agreement shall preclude an evaluation in which any of the processes are not appropriate to the nature of the teacher's non-classroom assignment.
 In such cases the evaluator and the teacher shall consult to discuss and clarify the criteria upon which evaluation will be based and on the process to be followed.